Online Faculty Leaders

 Associate Dean of STEM Foundations

-Daniel Gannon is an innovative educator who has held many university positions over the past six years at SNHU, and is currently serving as the associate dean of STEM foundations.
-He holds degrees from Keene State College and Northeastern University, and has been working in academia since 2011.
-His work has been focused on supporting new and underserved student populations through the development and implementation of high-impact practices in the classroom.
+Daniel Gannon is an innovative educator who has held many university positions over the past 6 years at SNHU, and is currently serving as the associate dean of STEM foundations.
+He holds degrees from Keene State College and Northeastern University and has been working in academia since 2011.
+His work focuses on supporting new and underserved student populations through the development and implementation of high-impact practices in the classroom.

 Jonathan Kamyck earned MS degrees in both information assurance and organizational leadership, and is a Certified Information Systems Security Professional (CISSP).
 He currently serves as associate dean for cybersecurity in the STEM professions at Southern New Hampshire University.

 Dave Numme has over 20 years of experience in a wide variety of IT roles in different sectors.
-Over a dozen of those years have been spent in higher education including six years in online education.
+Over a dozen of those years have been spent in higher education including ten years in online education.
 As an adult learner, he is familiar with the challenges that students face and knows what it takes to be successful.
-Outside of his work, he can be found volunteering at various STEM educational events including FIRST Robotics, Seaperch and Civil Air Patrol.
-Dave is dedicated to providing increased opportunities for women in technology.
+Outside of his work, he can be found volunteering at various educational events including FIRST Robotics and the Global Mentorship Initiative.
+Dave is dedicated to providing increased opportunities for the under-represented in technology.

 Dr. David Sze